cs1302uga/cs1302-ce24/README.md

     } // Fib
     ```

-1. Draw a diagram that illustrates a new stack frame being added to the call stack or an existing stack frame
+1. Draw a diagram that depicts how the call stack changes immediately after each invocation
-   being removed (popped) from the call stack as `fibonacci(4)` is executed.
-Be sure to include any local variables
+   and return of the recursive method calls in an execution of `fibonacci(4)`.
+That is, you should
-   and return values in each stack frame.
+   redraw the call stack after each recusive call is added (pushed) and removed (popped) from

-   Redraw the entire picture after each modification to the stack frame as is done in the tutorial.
+   the call stack during execution.
+The stack frames in your diagram should include local
-   The picture below illustrates the execution of `fibonacci(2)`.
-Use this as an example for your diagram.
+   variables and the return value (use `?` if uknown).
+As an example, here is a depiction for

-   Example:
+   `fibonacci(2)`:

     ```
      immediately             immediately             immediately             immediately
      after calling           after calling           after returning         after calling